michellejm/guns_in_America/index.md

 | 22	| attack american government left report military official used member including| attack american| culture     | government      |
 | 23	| shot man killed read year police old morning two 2016	                        | shot man	    | incident	   | mass shooting   |

-### Analysis

-#### Topic Modeling

-I then tallied what percentage of each general topic dominated each type of outlet, and what specific topics were the most explored by each media source.
-I further looked at what specific topics were the most polarizing from liberal to conservative, and investigated the coverage of both specific topics and general topics based on the trust/polarization score of each outlet.
-The results follow.

-#### Sentiment Analysis
+### Sentiment Analysis

-I then analyzed the sentiment of the first sentence of each article using [TextBlob's](http://textblob.readthedocs.io/en/dev/index.html) built-in, pre-trained [Sentiment Analyzer](http://textblob.readthedocs.io/en/dev/api_reference.html#module-textblob.en.sentiments).
+I analyzed the sentiment of the first sentence of each article using [TextBlob's](http://textblob.readthedocs.io/en/dev/index.html) built-in, pre-trained [Sentiment Analyzer](http://textblob.readthedocs.io/en/dev/api_reference.html#module-textblob.en.sentiments).
 This classifier was trained on [movie reviews](http://ai.stanford.edu/~amaas/data/sentiment/) and uses Naive Bayes classification.
 I was using a pre-trained classifier because in our current political climate, I felt it would be nearly impossible to efficiently classify articles about politically polarized topics without reifying the implicit bias I am attempting to address.
 Furthermore, I am biased.
 I know this about myself, and I also know that the majority of people I have contact with are biased in the same or opposite way.
 So I used a classifier that had already been trained for less politically charged content.
 Movie reviews have some advantages as well.
 First, if we take a movie to be a story and the way a story is told, then a movie review is primed to recount that story, describing what has happened, and using language that expresses the reviewer's opinion.
 Secondly, it is a relatively long format, similar to coverage of an event or national interest topics.

 To perform this analysis, I selected first sentence of each article because according to a 2014 study by the [American Press Institute](https://www.americanpressinstitute.org/publications/reports/survey-research/how-americans-get-news/) (and various studies done by private sector data scientists), fewer than half of Americans read any story past the headlines and the lede (the first sentence).
 Though some people do continue to read the entire article, the main point must be made within the first sentence: hooking the audience or not.
 Secondly, sentence-level classification tends to be more reliable than 500-1,000 word classifications.

 I then dropped the scores that had lower than 65% reliability in one way or another.
 When TextBlob classifies the results, it also offers a reliability score.
 Both polarity and subjectivity scores are returned with this method.
 The subjectivity values are within the range [-1.0, 1.0], where 0.0 is very objective and 1.0 (as an absolute value) is very subjective.
 Positive and negative scores were reported only if the subjectivity was greater than 0.65 (absolute value).
 I reported on the negative polarity scores rather than positive for consistency, though the positive is just the inverse of the negative in all relevant cases.

+---

+## Analysis

+### Topic Modeling

+After returning and interpreting the topics, I calculated what percentage of each general topic dominated each type of outlet, and what specific topics were the most explored by each media source.
+I further looked at what specific topics were the most polarizing by organizing the topics from liberal to conservative, and investigated the coverage of both specific topics and general topics based on the trust/polarization score of each outlet.

+### Sentiment Analysis

-There were three main ways I looked at the results: by media source, political affiliation, and topic.
+There were three main ways I looked at the results of the sentiment analysis: by media source, political affiliation, and topic.
 By media source, I analyzed the ratio of articles with negative lede sentiment as well as the ratio of neutral (objective) to highly subjective.
 I then calculated the degree of negativity for each topic by the outlet and then compiled those results to show the degree of negativity by topic by political polarization.

+---

 ## Results